Skip to content

-ROAS on TikTok ads — CPM, thumb-stop rate, conversion, and AOV with platform-specific benchmarks.
+ROAS on TikTok ads using CPM, thumb-stop rate, landing CVR, and AOV — with April 2026 platform benchmarks.

 Results